RAKIBUDDIN56/todo_jetpack/README.md

-# Simple android app develped with Jeypack Compose and Room.
+Simple android app developed with Jeypack Compose and Room.